Security Recommendations

 Perfect Forward Secrecy

-Perfect Forward Secrecy (PFS) is strongly recommended to make IPsec peers negotiate an independent session key for each IPsec or CHILD SA.
-This protects the long-term confidentiality of the IPsec traffic if the IKE shared secret is leaked.
-Note that the session keys of the first CHILD_SA of a new IKEv2 connection are derived from the IKE shared secret.
-However, subsequent CHILD_SAs will use independent keys if PFS is used.
+Perfect Forward Secrecy (PFS) is recommended to make IPsec peers negotiate independent session keys for each Child/IPsec SA.
+This protects the confidentiality of the IPsec traffic should the key material of the IKE SA get leaked.

 Tunnel Shunting

 As IPsec connections on Linux are usually policy-based, there is no tunnel interface over which packets are routed.
-Instead XFRM policies and states transform the packet transparently.
+Instead, XFRM policies and states transform the packet transparently.

 Note that any traffic for which there is no matching IPsec policy will not be subject to IPsec processing.
 This can cause traffic leakage into your LAN and into the attached WAN.
 Such a scenario can occur when your site-to-site tunnel is configured with start_action = none and your firewall rules do not drop packets that should be protected with IPsec but actually aren’t.

 RFC1918 private networks and others that are not allowed to be used on the public Internet must not occur in the source or destination fields of an IP packet.
 A suitable method to prevent that is to use an iptables rule that rejects or drops packets with such a destination without a matching IPsec policy using the policy match module.
-An alternative is to use a DROP policy in the configuration with a higher priority than the normal IPsec policies.
-If you do not know the priorities of your normal rules, check them with ip xfrm policy.
-If the priorities automatically computed by the charon daemon based on the traffic selectors do not fit (see kernel_netlink_ipsec.c) then the priority of the XFRM policies can be set manually in swanctl.conf via the <child>.priority attribute.

-If you NAT traffic into the tunnel by using DNAT, SNAT or MASQUERADE, the traffic selector of the DROP policy must be adjusted accordingly.
+An alternative is to use a IPsec drop policy in the configuration with a lower priority than the normal IPsec policies (which is the default).
+If you NAT traffic into the tunnel by using DNAT, SNAT or MASQUERADE, the traffic selector of the drop policy must be adjusted accordingly.
 The IPsec SPD in the kernel or the charon daemon are not aware of your firewall’s NAT rules.
-Again the priority of the DROP policy must be higher than the one of your normal policies.

 connections {